Updated: Feb 5

 On the home front, once again Transcona stepped up.
 From 1940 to 1945 Defense Industries Limited set up a Cordite plant just East of the Town.
 At the height of operations, the Cordite Plant employed over 2460 men and women in the manufacture of the highly explosive material Cordite used in ammunition.
 The plant operated under intense conditions and tight security.
 Employees were not allowed to bring matches or lighters into the plant, metal buttons and zippers were also forbidden, as metal could set off sparks which could set off explosions.
 Tools were made of non-sparking metals.

 Unknown to many Canadians is that Canada's only armoured train was constructed at the Transcona Shops in 1942.
-Commissioned in secret by the Canadian Government after the attach at Pearl Harbour, construction at the Transcona Shops proved difficult as new techniques and tools were required to armour plate the rail cars and engine that made up the train.
+Commissioned in secret by the Canadian Government after the attack at Pearl Harbour, construction at the Transcona Shops proved difficult as new techniques and tools were required to armour plate the rail cars and engine that made up the train.
 Construction of the train took less than four months.
 No. 1 Armoured Train entered service in June 1942.
 The Train was made up of "Unit 1 (Artillery Car) General Purpose Car CN 14174, Unit 2 (AA gun car) General Purpose Car CN 141200, Unit 3 (Infantry Car) Auto Boxcar CN 573083, Unit 4 CN steam locomotive 1426, Unit 5 (Service Car) Boxcar GTW 57084, Car 6 (Infantry Car) Auto Boxcar CN 573031, Car 7 (AA gun car) General purpose Car CN 141099, Car 8 (Artillery Car) General Purpose Car CN141602 " (Lucy, 2005, pg 22).

 The train was used to patrol the CN Railway along the Skeena River from Prince Rupert to the Pacific coast, against possible Japanese seaborne raid.
-After only 14 months of service the train was decommissioned and dismantled in 1944, without ever firing a shot.
+After only 14 months of service, the train was decommissioned and dismantled in 1944, without ever firing a shot.

 These are just some of the stories we have, with minimal information to fit into the blog.
 More information can be found at the Transcona Museum and in our archives.
 We do what we can to remember them; their sacrifice, their stories, their history.
 We can't forget what they did for their community, their country, and for us.